amitmosk/TradingSystem/README.md

 ## Initialization
 There are 2 configuration files for our system.
+First, the system configuration file, who choose the way to initialize the external services & database.
+The text in the file should be in the format: external_services:<-option1>
+  database:<-option2>

-First, the external services file, who will contatin one of the following values:
+1) the external services will contain one of the following values:
 * tests
 * real

 For tests, we will not connect to the external systems and managed the requests locally.
 For real time, we will connect to the external systems.

+2) The database will contain one of the following values:
+* tests
+* real
+* demo

+The demo option is for running the application and test it manually, the data will load from data configuration file(see up next).
+The real option is for real-time use of the application, for loading the database.
+The tests option is for clean database.

-The config file path should be:
+The configuration file path should be:
-*..\server\Config\services_config.txt*
+*..\server\Config\system_config.txt*

-The second configuration file contatins instructions for initialized data for the market when we load the system.
+The second configuration file contains instructions for initialized data for the market when we load the system with demo.
-This file is a text file who contatins instructions in the next format :
+This file is a text file who contains instructions in the next format :
 <-instruction name>#<-param1>#<-param2>#<-param3>..

-The config file path should be:
+The configuration file path should be:
 *..\server\Config\instructions_config.txt*
-If one of the instructions will failed logicilly or because a wrong format,
+If one of the instructions will failed logically or because a wrong format,
 All of the instructions in the configuration file will cancelled.

 ## API: